UTS-eResearch/pbsweb/README.md

 * SWIG - Software Wrapper and Interface Generator
 * Python 3.8 development packages
 * Python 3.8 virtual environment with:
-  - bottle      Bottle micro web framework
+  - Bottle micro web framework
-  - Jinja2      Jinja2 templating engine
+  - Jinja2 templating engine
-  - uWSGI       To run the web app
+  - uWSGI to run the web app
-* apache or nginx
+* apache or nginx web server

 Details are provided in the Installation Notes.

 ## License

-Copyright 2019 Mike Lake, eResearch
+Copyright 2019 Mike Lake, eResearch UTS

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software